japetto/rental-portal-managment-backend/docs/ANNOUNCEMENTS_API_DOCUMENTATION.md

     },
     {
       "path": "type",
-      "message": "Type must be one of: GENERAL, MAINTENANCE, EVENT, EMERGENCY, RULE_UPDATE" }
+      "message": "Type must be one of: GENERAL, MAINTENANCE, EVENT, EMERGENCY, RULE_UPDATE, BILLING, SECURITY, OTHER" }
   ]
 }